temporalio/documentation/docs/concepts/what-is-an-activity-task-execution.md

 An Activity Task Execution results from the invocation of Activity Function Definition.

-From the API, users see an Activity being executed, and assume that it's run once.
+From the API, users see an Activity being executed, and assume that it runs once.

 In reality, the Activity executes until it succeeds.